-The 2009 law also required the Company to solicit proposals for a small scale renewable energy generation project of up to eight wind turbines with an aggregate nameplate capacity of up to 30 MW to benefit the Town of New Shoreham.
+The 2009 Rhode Island law also required the Company to solicit proposals for a small scale renewable energy generation project of up to eight wind turbines with an aggregate nameplate capacity of up to 30 MW to benefit the Town of New Shoreham.
 The renewable energy generation project also included a transmission cable to be constructed between Block Island and the mainland of Rhode Island.
 On June 30, 2010, the Company entered into a 20-year Amended Power Purchase Agreement ("PPA") with Deepwater Wind Block Island LLC, which was approved by the RIPUC in August 2010.
-The Company also negotiated a Transmission Facilities Purchase Agreement ("Facilities Purchase Agreement") with Deepwater Wind Block Island Transmission, LLC ("Deepwater") to purchase from Deepwater the permits, engineering, real estate, and other site development work for construction of the undersea transmission cable.
+The Company also negotiated a Transmission Facilities Purchase Agreement ("Facilities Purchase Agreement") with Deepwater Wind Block Island Transmission, LLC ("Deepwater") to purchase from Deepwater the permits, engineering, real estate, and other site development work for construction of the undersea transmission cable (collectively, the "Transmission Facilities").
 On April 2, 2014, the Division issued its Consent Decision for the Company to execute the Facilities Purchase Agreement with Deepwater.
-The Company intends to make a filing with the FERC to recover the costs associated with the cable in transmission rates.
+In July 2014, the Company filed with the FERC to recover the costs associated with the cable in transmission rates.
+On September 2, 2014, the FERC approved all four agreements required to implement the Company's cost recovery for the project, with no conditions.
+The agreements went into effect on September 30, 2014.
+On January 30, 2015, the Company closed on its purchase of the Transmission Facilities from Deepwater.